-B. Registration of 3-D CT scans with contrast agent
+B. Registration of 3-D CT Scans With Contrast Agents

-In medical radiology, contrast agent injection techniques are commonly used to improve the visibility of internal body structures.
-Two 3-D abdominal CT scans (Fig.9a and Fig.9b) are acquired during the venous phase and the delay phase of kidney contrast agent injection.
-There is an interval of a few minutes between the acquisition of the two scans and motion has occurred mainly due to patient movement and breathing.
-To show the effect of image registration, subtraction is performed on the datasets before and after registration.
-Before registration, the motion artifacts can be easily visualized in Fig.9c.
-We then apply our algorithm to align the venous phase dataset with the delay phase dataset and the difference after registration is shown by Fig.9d.
-Comparing Fig.9c and Fig.9d, it can be seen that the effects of motion at the outer boundary and the backbone regions are largely eliminated.
+In medical radiology, contrast-agent injection techniques are commonly used to improve the visibility of internal body structures.
+Two 3-D abdominal CT scans [see Fig. 9(a) and (b)] are acquired during the venous phase and the delay phase of kidney contrast-agent injection.
+There is an interval of a few minutes between the acquisition of the two scans, and motion has occurred mainly due to patient movement and breathing.
+To show the effect of image registration, subtraction is performed on the data sets before and after registration.
+Before registration, the motion artifacts can be easily visualized in Fig. 9(c).
+We then apply our algorithm to align the venous-phase data set with the delay-phase data set, and the difference after registration is shown in Fig. 9(d).
+By comparing Fig. 9(c) and (d), it can be seen that the effects of motion at the outer boundary and the backbone regions are largely eliminated.
 On the other hand, the contrast agent in the kidneys as well as the gases in the stomach and the intestines are shown clearly.
 These observations are expected since the differences in these regions are not related to motion.

-C. Registration of MRI datasets
+C. Registration of MRI Data sets

-Fig.10 shows the registration of paired MRI scans taken before and after the operation on a brain pituitary tumor.
-The middle part of the tumor was debulked during the operation but the right part was left alone.
-In this scenario, the objects in the two 3-D MRI datasets are not the same since the tumor region has changed.
-Recall that we use weighted motion constraints to address the problem of registering non-identical objects, as described in section III-B1.
-The weighting factor of the motion constraint is small when the image features are dissimilar in the two datasets, which occurs in the middle tumor region where the features cannot be well matched.
-In Fig.10, it can be seen that, apart from the middle tumor (in the red boxes), the other parts of the post-operative dataset are well aligned with the pre-operative dataset.
+Fig. 10 shows the registration of paired MRI scans taken before and after the operation on a brain pituitary tumor.
+The middle part of the tumor was debulked during the operation, but the right part was left alone.
+In this scenario, the objects in the two 3-D MRI data sets are not the same since the tumor region has changed.
+Recall that we use weighted motion constraints to address the problem of registering nonidentical objects, as described in Section III-B1.
+The weighting factor of the motion constraint is small when the image features are dissimilar in the two data sets, which occurs in the middle tumor region where the features cannot be well matched.
+In Fig. 10, it can be seen that, apart from the middle tumor (in the red boxes), the other parts of the postoperative data set are well aligned with the preoperative data set.